MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-docker.md

 In this quickstart, you use Docker to pull and run the SQL Server 2019 preview container image, [mssql-server-linux](https://hub.docker.com/r/microsoft/mssql-server-linux/).
 Then connect with **sqlcmd** to create your first database and run queries.

+::: moniker-end

 This image consists of SQL Server running on Linux based on Ubuntu 16.04.
 It can be used with the Docker Engine 1.8+ on Linux or on Docker for Mac/Windows.
-::: moniker-end

-> [!NOTE]
-> This quick start specifically focuses on using the mssql-server-**linux** image.
+This quick start specifically focuses on using the mssql-server-**linux** image.
 The Windows image is not covered, but you can learn more about it on the [mssql-server-windows-developer Docker Hub page](https://hub.docker.com/r/microsoft/mssql-server-windows-developer/).

 ## <a id="requirements"></a> Prerequisites